SrNightmare09/crypto-prediction/README.md

 MA₂₀ = (MA₁ + MA₂ + MA₃ + MA₄ ...
 MA₂₀) / 20
 ```

-- The graph helps detecting bullish and bearish trends, ie. helps when you should buy or sell.
+- The graph helps detecting bullish and bearish trends, i.e., helps when you should buy or sell.
 It is explained in the following points.

 - The graph tries to catch a global trend, over which a short-term 'Gold Line' and a long-term 'Black Line' is plotted